danielwernerio/nanocl/README.md

 - `ndns` to manage the dns entries for the **containers** and **virtual machines** (optional)
 - `ncdns` to update dns entries based on the current state (optional)

-To learn more about **NanoCl**, take a look at the following resources:
+To learn more about Nanocl, take a look at the following resources:

 - [Overview][nanocl_overview]
 - [Get Started][nanocl_get_started]
 - [CLI References][nanocl_cli_ref]
 - [Daemon References][nanocl_daemon_ref]

-Simplified version of **NanoCl** architecture for a single node:
+Simplified version of Nanocl architecture for a single node:

 <div align="center">
   <img src="./doc/architecture.png" />